 Introduction to Morphing in After Effects

-Morphing in After Effects is used to do a seamless transition from one image to another.
+It is morphing in After Effects is used to do a seamless transition from one image to another.
 So, it can be any image or shape or vector graphics.
-The origin of morphing can be traced back to the 16th century when a painting named Tabula scalata with two images was divided over ridged or grooved surface as each image was visible only from a particular angle.
-Morphing occurred when changing from one angle to another.
-Mechanical transformation leads to morphing in the 18th century like the use of mechanical magic lanterns slides which change the appearance of the figure.
+The origin of morphing can be traced back to the 16th century when a painting named Tabula scalata with two images was divided over the ridged or grooved surface, as each image was visible only from a particular angle.
+Morphing occurs when changing from one angle to another.
+The mechanical transformation led to morphing in the 18th century, like mechanical magic lantern slides that changed the figure’s appearance.

-In this article, we will morph shapes in after effects.
-We will look at 2 examples in which we will morph rectangle to the triangle, and then we will morph triangle to rocket.
+In this article, we will morph shapes into after-effects.
+We will look at two examples in which we will morph the rectangle into a triangle and then morph the triangle into a rocket.

 Examples to Create Morphing in After Effects

-Below are the two different examples to create Morphing in After Effects:
+Below are the two different examples of creating Morphing in After Effects:

 Example #1 – Morphing Rectangle to Triangle

-Step 1: Create a new project and you will get an interface as shown below.
-If you do not see as shown below then go to Window > Workspace > Default which should bring us on the same screen.
+Step 1: Create a new project, and you will get an interface as shown below.
+If you do not see it as shown below, go to Window > Workspace > Default which should bring us to the same screen.

-Step 2: Now right-click in project window to create a new composition and give a name and leave other things as default.
+Step 2: Now right-click in the Project window to create a new composition, give a name, and leave other things as default.

-Step 3: Next in the timeline window right click and create New > Solid.
+Step 3: Right-click in the timeline window and create a new > Solid.

-Step 4: After creating the solid background click on lock icon and set the shy switch to on so that we do not accidentally select the background.
+Step 4: After creating the solid background, click the lock icon and set the shy switch to on so we do not accidentally select the location.

-Step 5: Now select a rectangle tool or press Q and create a square by pressing shift and if the anchor is not in the center then select pan behind the tool and adjust the anchor to center.
+Step 5: Now select a rectangle tool or press Q and create a square by pressing shift if the anchor is not in the center, then choose pan behind the device and adjust the anchor to the center.
 You can press ctrl to snap to the center.
-So when we do animation the transitions are calculated from the center.
+So when we do animation, the transitions are calculated from the center.

-Step 6: Now select the polygon tool and match its size to rectangle and center everything aligning both square and triangle to the composition.
-Also, set polystar path 1 points to 3 so we get a triangle.
-Reduce the opacity of both shapes so we can see the path to modify.
-Press T for transparency from which you can directly change the opacity.
+Step 6: Now select the polygon tool, match its size to the rectangle, and center everything, aligning square and triangle to the composition.
+Also, set the polystar path from 1 point to 3, so we get a triangle.
+Reduce the opacity of both shapes to see how to modify them.
+Press T for transparency, from which you can directly change the opacity.

-Step 7: This is the important step to select the path of both layer and convert to Bezier path.
+Step 7: This is important to select the path of both layers and convert it to the Bezier path.

-Step 8: Now ungroup the rectangle shape so we can get the path to animate and also rename the shape layers triangle and square respectively.
+Step 8: Now ungroup the rectangle shape to get the path to animate and rename the shape layers triangle and square, respectively.

-Step 11: To view the final render, we can either export it from after-effects or use adobe media encoder which is a separate program used for encoding and video rendering.
+Step 11: To view the final render, we can export it from after-effects or use an adobe media encoder, a separate program for encoding and video rendering.

-Step 12: Now we will use media encoder to export since the advantage of it is that we can keep working on the project while the encoding and rendering will happen in the background.
-If we choose to export from after effects than it would not matter in small projects but in large projects, it can take a long time depending upon the settings.
+Step 12: Now, we will use a media encoder to export since we can keep working on the project while the encoding and rendering will happen in the background.
+If we choose to export from after effects, it would not matter in small projects, but it can take a long time depending upon the settings in large projects.

 Example #2 – Morphing Triangle to Rocket

-Step 1: Now you know the basics of morphing as you have transformed rectangle to the triangle.
-We will now morph triangle to a more advanced shape of a rocket.
+Step 1: Now you know the basics of morphing, you have transformed the rectangle into a triangle.
+We will now morph a triangle into a more advanced rocket shape.

-Step 2: For this section, I will use and illustrator vector file which has the shape of a rocket and morph its path to a triangle to get a cool effect.
+Step 2: For this section, I will use an illustrator vector file with a rocket’s shape and morph its path into a triangle to get an excellent effect.

-Step 4: We have created a solid with a dark gray background and hidden it and set the shy so we do not change the background.
+Step 4: We have created a solid with a dark gray background, hidden it, and set the shy so we do not change the background.

-Step 5: Double click on the project window and import the rocket.ai file.
-You can create your own file or you can download any ai which contains demo shapes of the rocket.
+Step 5: Double-click on the project window and import the rocket.ai file.
+You can create your file or download any ai that contains the rocket’s demo shapes.

-Step 6: Using a polygon tool creates a triangle as done previously.
-Then convert the .ai file to shapes by right-clicking the .ai file and create > create shapes from the vector layer.
+Step 6: Using a polygon tool, creates a triangle as done previously.
+Then convert the .ai file to shapes by right-clicking the .ai file and creating> create shapes from the vector layer.
 We can delete the original .ai file.